M4dNation/gpm/README.md

 You can enter the **help** command to see the list of any command available.
 You can also have a description of any command thanks to **help**.

+All error occured during the script are written in a **gerror.txt** file, which will always be put in the **contrib** folder (which is one of the reason you should apply previous advice about your project's configuration ;) ).

 #### Create and configurate

 If your folder is already a git repository and is properly configured, you can skip this section and go to the next one.